bufferapp/diggdigg/digg-digg/readme.txt

 == Changelog ==

 = Digg Digg v5.2.4 - 09/04/2012 =
 * Fixed: Bug where the floating bar would be in the wrong position (over content) and would not stay in place as you scroll.
+This was caused by a bug with the Email feature.
 * Fixed: Issue where the floating bar would not appear due to an incorrect calculation of where to place it.

 = Digg Digg v5.2.3 - 03/04/2012 =